Portrait of Charles Darwin by George Richmond 1830

 Darwin’s readings and research on the voyage were critical factors that lead him to accept biological evolution, which was an idea that had already been proposed by others.
 But Darwin still wondered how exactly did evolution occur?
 What was the cause or driver of evolutionary change?

-During the expedition, he spent five weeks in the Galápagos archipelago of the Eastern Pacific Ocean.
-On these isolated islands Darwin began to comprehend the factors that cause plants and animals to evolve over time, but apparently did not clearly formulate his views on the mechanism of biological change until after the voyage ended in 1836.
+On these isolated islands Darwin began to comprehend the factors that cause plants and animals to evolve over time, but apparently did not clearly formulate his views on what was driving biological change until after the voyage ended in 1836.